thayton/thayton.github.io/_posts/2015-03-11-scraping-ajax-pages-with-python.md

 convert `search_request` into a JSON string using `json.dumps` in the process.

 Next on lines 12-18 we send the POST request.
-I've included the headers argument to show how you can control what headers are sent in your request but it's not necessary in this case to make the request work.
+I've included the headers argument to show how you can control what headers are sent in your request, but it's not necessary in this case to make the request work.

 After we've sent the request, we parse our response using BeautifulSoup and extract the desired fields.